 Cats don’t share!

 As a general rule, felines don’t like to share their things and, even if they don’t seem upset, this can still stress them out!
 Because of this, it’s advised to have one litter tray, and one food and water bowl per cat and then an extra one on top.
-While this may seem a bit excessive, this really is the best way to keep all your felines happy and avoid conflict in your home!
+While this may seem a bit excessive, this really is the best way to keep all your felines happy and avoid conflict in your home.

 What to do if your cats don’t get along?

 If your cat starts showing signs of fear or aggression (which may involve them running away, putting their ears back or hissing) make sure you give the cats plenty of time apart before slowly introducing them to each other again.
-And if your cat’s really aren’t getting along, and you’ve given the plenty of time and space to get used to each other, it’s best to keep them completely separate and speak to your vet.
+If your cat’s really aren’t getting along, and you’ve given the plenty of time and space to get used to each other, it’s best to keep them completely separate and speak to your vet.
 This is especially important if one or more of your cats are showing signs of aggression or trying to fight.

 Why do cats fight with each other?